South Coast railway line, New South Wales: Royal National Park line

 The large area of Crown Land now comprising the Royal National Park was gazetted as a National Park in 1879, only the second such area in the world.
 In 1886 the need for a training ground for the New South Wales infantrymen, riflemen and artillery, prompted the construction of a short branch line into the National Park.
 It opened on 9 March 1886 along with the extension of the Illawarra Line from Sutherland to Waterfall, and first served passengers at an army camp open day around a month later.
 The station featured a single station, originally called Loftus, with two terminal roads, several goods sidings and a loading bank to cope with the heavy artillery equipment.
 A regular service to the Park serving tourists commenced in May 1886, and a short section of the line was duplicated in 1899 to service the multiple trains that travelled there on weekends.
 When the Illawarra Line was electrified in 1926, this branch was included being the southern extremity until 1980.

 Although the army camp closed after the Federation of Australia, the line continued to serve park visitors throughout the 20th century.
 There was also access to nearby Grays Point.
 In 1946 a second platform was added on the branch to serve the New South Wales State Scout Jamboree held between December 1946 and January 1947.
 The terminus was renamed The Royal National Park by June 1955, at the request of the Park's trustees.

 The opening of the Cronulla Branch, the building of more roads to the area and other factors led to a decline of services on the branch.
 Despite a resurgence of passengers in 1978, when the station was rebuilt following the relocation of the Park's Visitors' Centre to the site of the original station, patronage declined to approximately three passengers per train.
 Until 1990 the line continued to receive regular trains on weekends but when passenger services were temporarily suspended in 1991 due to signalling problems on the branch, CityRail and the State Government decided to close the branch altogether, citing the lack of passengers.
 Although the branch lay dormant for some time, Parliamentary approval was subsequently given to the Sydney Tramway Museum to operate the line.
 The Museum converted the branch to light rail standards in order to run their trams on it, and the line was reopened on 1 May 1993, marketed as the ParkLink service.
-Trams run on the branch on Sundays and public holidays at hourly intervals.
+Trams run on the branch on Wednesdays, Sundays and public holidays at hourly intervals.